Pylons/pyramid_chameleon/docs/index.rst

 in :mod:`pyramid.renderers` for APIs which allow you to render templates imperatively.

-Template Variables provided by Pyramid
+Template variables provided by Pyramid
 --------------------------------------

 Pyramid by default will provide a set of variables that are available within your templates, please see :ref:`renderer_system_values` for more information about those variables.

-Using A Chameleon Macro Name Within a Renderer Name
+Using a Chameleon macro name within a renderer name
 ---------------------------------------------------

 At times, you may want to render a macro inside of a Chameleon ZPT template